Orion Molecular Clouds: Orion Molecular Cloud 3

 OMC-3 is located north of OMC-1 in between the Orion Nebula and Sh 2-279.
 Unlike the other clouds it does not have a north-south orientation, but instead has an orientation that is more east-to-west.
 Prominent protostars are sources that were discovered in 1997 and are shortened to MMS 1–10 (Millimeter Source).
 MMS 1–7 are surrounded by disk-like structures and show carbon monoxide outflows.

 Orion Molecular Cloud 4

 OMC-4 is located to the south of OMC-1.
-It has a dominating strong magnetic field that is unfavourable for star formation and has less protostars than OMC-3.
+It has a dominating strong magnetic field that is unfavourable for star formation and has fewer protostars than OMC-3.
 It appears more clumpy than the more filament-like OMC-3.